yunapotamus/story-builders/README.md

 # Test with explicit agent mention
-npm run test-agent "@coach I just finished my first draft!" npm run test-agent "@critique Please review this passage: It was a dark and stormy night..."
+npm run test-agent "@coach I just finished my first draft!" npm run test-agent "@critique Please review this passage: It was a dark and stormy night..." npm run test-agent "@recommend I loved 'The Night Circus' - what should I read next?"

 # Test with auto-detection
-npm run test-agent "I just submitted my story to a magazine!"  # Infers coach npm run test-agent "Can you critique this paragraph?"          # Infers critique
+npm run test-agent "I just submitted my story to a magazine!"  # Infers coach npm run test-agent "Can you critique this paragraph?"          # Infers critique npm run test-agent "What books are similar to Ursula K. Le Guin?"  # Infers recommend
 ```

 This simulates the exact Slack experience including agent detection, letting you quickly iterate on agent prompts and behavior.